European Mining Course (EMC)

 You want to study abroad?
 You want to see life in foreign countries and their different habits together with meeting new people?
 Well, then you are on the right track here!

 Alongside with students of these three universities, there are numerous guests from Europe and from all over the world participating in the EMC to explore the international world of mining within their master studies.
+Finally, the graduates receive a unique triple master degree.

 Work hard, play hard